Manslaughter arrests over Oldham mill blaze deaths

 - Mr Thanh Le, 21, arrived in the UK in January and last contacted his family on 4 May, when he said he was living in a derelict house in "Dam" - believed to be Oldham - and looking for work

-Det Ch Insp Gareth Davies, from GMP, said the investigation was trying to get to the bottom of why the men had been at the mill.
+Det Ch Insp Gareth Davies said the investigation was trying to get to the bottom of why the men had been at the mill.

 He said they were "making progress" and appealed for anyone with information to contact police.